jetbrains/mps/README.md

 Additionally, the *IntelliJ Platform Plugin SDK* must be added in the IntelliJ IDEA's "Project Settings" in the "Platform Settings" section.
 The name of this SDK must be "IDEA IC".
 The *ideaIntegrationCommon* and *IDEAPlugin* modules need this SDK and they will be using automatically as soon as you create it and give it the "IDEA IC" name.
+For more details on how to add an SDK in IntelliJ IDEA, consult this [help page](https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html).

 ----------------------